NFoithong/nf-social-network-api-nosql/README.md

 WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list
 ```
+## Technologies
+JavaScript, Node.js, Express.js, NoSQL(mongoDB and mongoose), Insomnia

+## Installation
+- Clone GitHub repository
+- npm init
+- Ensure that MongoDB and Express are installed on your computer.
+- Invoke application using npm start.

 ## Mock-Up
 The following animations show examples of the application's API routes being tested in Insomnia.